n006370/HelioX20/Quickstart/README.md

 ## Wireless Network

-The Helio X20 Development Board includes built-in 2.4GHz IEEE802.11 a/b/g/n WiFi networking.
+The MediaTek X20 Development Board includes built-in 2.4GHz IEEE802.11 a/b/g/n WiFi networking.
 The board also supports the 5GHz band.
 To use the wireless LAN for the first time (or to switch wireless networks), you should click on the wireless LAN icon from the shortcut menu or through the Wi-Fi option in Settings application.
 The right hand fifth orange LED will light up indicates wireless network activity.
 You could configure the network through UI.

 ## Bluetooth

-The Helio X20 Development Board includes built-in Bluetooth 4.1 LE support.
+The MediaTek X20 Development Board includes built-in Bluetooth 4.1 LE support.

 To setup a Bluetooth device open the Bluetooth Manager from the shortcut menu or through the Bluetooth option in Settings application.
 Open the bluetooth and it will automatically start to search for devices, you could click on “Refresh” to search for devices again.
 You could try with your bluetooth audio or bluetooth keyboard/mouse.